 - A mandated elected DET employee category – Members of this category may make up no more than one third of the total membership of school council.
 As the Executive Officer, the principal of the school is automatically one of these members.

 - An optional community member category – Its members are coopted by the decision of the council because of their special skills, interests or experience, for example parent club representative, student representatives, an accountant.
 DET employees are not eligible to be community members.

 Mandated school council positions are:

-- President – Parent member (non-DET employee), who is chairperson of school council meetings
+- President – Parent member (non-DET employee) or community member who is chairperson of school council meetings

 - Executive officer – the principal